open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 Both, client library 'logical' and transport 'physical' spans are useful.
 They also rarely can be combined together because they have 1:many relationship.

-So instrumentations form *layers*, where each layer follows specific convention (or describes certain library).
+So instrumentations form *layers*, where each layer follows specific convention or no convention at all.
+Spans that are not convention-specific (generic manual spans, INTERNAL spans) are never suppressed.

 *Example*: